catalystneuro/schneider-lab-to-nwb/src/schneider_lab_to_nwb/zempolich_2024/zempolich_2024_notes.md

 ## Intrinsic Signal Optical Imaging
 - Just including raw blood vessel image and processed overlay + pixel locations bc including the isoi roi response series would really require an extension for context, but seems like it has limited reuse potential.
 - Used the Audette paper for description of overlay image.
-- Need pixel locs for ephys
-- Need device info for 2p microscope and red light laser
-- Why is the overlaid image flipped left/right compared to the original?
+- m73 is missing the target image

 ## Temporal Alignment
 - For session A1/m53/Day1 (raw_m53_231029_001.mat),